Jose Siri Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.39 team ERA that ranks last among all league pitching staffs.
+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in MLB.

-- Athletics pitchers combine to surrender the most home runs in baseball (104 total, 1.6 per game).
+- The Athletics' 6.34 team ERA ranks last among all league pitching staffs.

-- The Athletics are sending Kaprielian (1-6) to make his ninth start of the season.
-He is 1-6 with a 7.21 ERA and 39 strikeouts in 43 2/3 innings pitched.
+- Athletics pitchers combine to give up 105 total home runs at a clip of 1.5 per game (most in the league).

-- His last appearance came on Tuesday against the Pittsburgh Pirates, when the righty tossed six innings, surrendering one earned run while allowing four hits.
+- Harris (1-0) pitches for the Athletics to make his second start of the season.

-- In 11 games this season, the 29-year-old has an ERA of 7.21, with 8 strikeouts per nine innings.
-Opponents are batting .286 against him.
+- In his last appearance on Wednesday, the left-hander tossed five innings against the Pittsburgh Pirates, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.